 You can obtain a Grant of Probate without the assistance of a lawyer; however, most people underestimate the time and complexity involved.
 Also, the number of cases involving contested Wills and Probate is rapidly increasing; by not instructing a lawyer, you could leave yourself (as an executor) and the estate vulnerable to a civil litigation dispute.

-To book a consultation with one of our UK qualified Wills and estate planning specialists, please contact us:
+To book a complimentary consultation with one of our UK qualified Wills and estate planning lawyer, please contact us: